ricklima96/SeriesApp/README.md

 Observations:
 * The whole project was developed only using the main branch, git flow was not considered for simplicity purposes.

 * User authentication was implemented, checking whether the user device supports biometric authentication and prompting as an option.
-The user can opt for a 4 PIN authentication or no authentication at all, choices that will be erased when the app is uninstalled.
+The user can opt for Face ID or no authentication at all, choices that will be erased when the app is uninstalled.
+Unfortunately, due to time constraints, the 4 PIN authentication was not implemented, but some unfinished code related can still be found on the Authentication view model.

 * Dependency Injection using Swinject was scrapped because some issues with Protocols inheriting ObservableObject came up and the lack of time resulted in this decision.

 * In the middle of the development process all data-related functions with completion handlers were migrated to use async/await, a wise decision, resulting in a cleaner and more efficient code. (no need to make sure to call every completion nor issues with retain cycles) You can see the full migration in the commit history.

 * The Bookmarks feature was built using Realm database.
-This choice was made because I found adding CoreData to SwiftUI a bit too complex for a simple project (way easier with UIKit), and as SwiftData is not available beside iOS 17 beta, Realm was a pratical solution.
+This choice was made because I found adding CoreData to SwiftUI a bit too complex for a simple project (way easier with UIKit), and as SwiftData is not available besides iOS 17 beta, Realm was a practical solution.

-* The project also contains SwiftLint to ensure code styling, convetions and good practises
+* The project also contains SwiftLint to ensure code styling, conventions and good practices

 * `myString.replacingOccurrences(of: "<[^>]+>", with: "", options: .regularExpression, range: nil)` is a neat short line of code to remove all HTML tags from text.